pascalandy/dummy/dummy.md

-## Chapter 24

-This text is used as a placeholder.
-Words that will follow.
-Eventually primitive brothel scene with a distinction.
-The Enlightenment criticized from the history.

 ## Chapter 25

 Think about all the fucking possibilities.
 Never let your guard down by thinking you’re fucking good enough.
 Don’t worry about what other people fucking think :-p